Gaius Julius Caesar

 -

-State Political Reform
+Landmark Political Reform

 Extended Roman citizenship, reformed the senate, and centralized power.